Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Notation and Preliminaries

 where $\bar x = [\bar x_0^\top,\, \ldots,\, \bar x_{L-1}^\top ]^\top$ and $\bar u = [\bar u_0^\top,\, \ldots,\, \bar u_{L-1}^\top ]^\top$. \end{thm}

-Lemma \ref{lemwil} and Theorem \ref{thwil} allow a data-based representation of every possible trajectory of a controllable linear system.
+Lemma \ref{lemwil} and Theorem \ref{thwil} show that every possible trajectory $\{ \bar u_k, \bar x_k \}_{k=0}^{L-1}$ of the controllable system (\ref{linsys}) can be expressed as a linear combination of time-shifts of a single persistently exciting trajectory collected from (\ref{linsys}).
+Thus, these results (collectively known as Willems' lemma) allow a data-based representation of a controllable linear system.
 Willems' lemma has become increasingly popular within the past few years, allowing for data-driven system analysis and controller design.
 In the following section, we employ this result to design a data-based, off-policy Q-learning algorithm for computing an optimal controller for system (\ref{linsys}).